Welcome to the second installment of the summer series of The Download: Tech Talks by HPCC Systems.

 The second installment of the summer series of The Download: Tech Talks by HPCC System, features an interview with Jake Smith (Lead Architect, LexisNexis Risk Solutions), and Flavio Villanustre (VP and Chief Security Officer, LexisNexis Risk Solutions).

-The full recording of Flavio and Jake’s interview, “The Download: Tech Talks by HPCC Systems - An Interview with Jake Smith,” is available on YouTube.
+The full recording of Flavio and Jake’s interview, “The Download: Tech Talks by HPCC Systems - An Interview with Jake Smith,” is available on the HPCC Systems YouTube channel, under 2020 Tech Talks.
+The audio version is available on Soundcloud.

 Meet our presenters